Cell detection workflow >

 • Channel: Select the appropriate color channel for cell detection depending on how the specimen is labeled.

-Note that the channel is automatically set to Adj. image if you select Image adjustment result under Image Source.
+Note that the channel is automatically set to Adj. image if Image adjustment result is selected as the Image Source.

 • Preset: Click the drop-down to view and apply preset parameters for the cell detection if you have previously saved them.
-If there are no presets, you'll have the opportunity to save the parameters for this detection when you finalize the detection in Step 4.
+If there are no presets, you'll have the opportunity to save the parameters for this cell detection when you finalize in Step 4.

 • Marker/preview: Select a color that contrasts well with the image data.
 It will be used to mark cells in preview results and for the final cell-detection markers.